Introduction of Fu Xiao Mai: Light Wheat

 Caryopsis (karyopsis) are oblong or subovate, about 6 mm long, and hazel (pale brown).
 It is flowering period is from April to May, the fruiting period is from May to June.

-plants of Triticum aestivum L. with greenish fruit spikes grow in sunny field Ecological environment: The plant is cultivated throughout the country as one of China's main food.
+plants of Triticum aestivum L. with greenish fruit spikes grow in sunny field Ecological Environment: Triticum aestivum is cultivated throughout the countryside as one of China's main cereal crops.
 It is appropriate to choose a field with deep soil layers, and the topsoil is deep, which is good for water storage, fertilizer conservation, and root development.
-Soil structure refers to the proportion of solid (organic and inorganic), liquid and air composition, which is closely related to soil moisture, air, temperature, and nutrients.
-It is a crop that needs long sunshine (8 to 12 hours of sunlight per day), if sunshine conditions are insufficient, it can't go through the growing stage, and it can't produce a farctate ear.
+Soil structure refers to the proportion of solid (organic and inorganic), liquid, and air composition, which is closely related to soil moisture, air, temperature, and nutrients.
+It is a crop that needs long sunshine (8 to 12 hours of sunlight per day); if sunshine conditions are insufficient, it can't go through the growing stage, and it can't produce a farctate ear.

 plants of Triticum aestivum L. with fruit spikes grow in field Wheat is a product of the domestication of its wild ancestors by Neolithic humans and has been cultivated for more than 10,000 years.
 In the vast areas of Central Asia, many remains have been excavated from prehistoric primitive social settlements, including wild and cultivated wheat heads and grains, charred wheat grains, heads, and impressions of wheat grains on hard mud.
 Wheat was widely cultivated in West Asia as early as 7,000~6,000 B.C., in Europe 6,000~5,000 B.C., in Middle Asia 5,000~4,000 B.C., Wheat cultivation in China gradually expanded from the middle reaches of the Yellow River to the south of the Yangtze River, and into Northeast Asia.
 Between the 15th and 17th centuries, European settlers spread wheat to North and South America.
 Wheat spread to Oceania in the 18th century.